 Trigonometric ratios, right angle trigonometry, law of sines, law of cosines, radian measure, trigonometric identities, inverse trigonometric functions, trigonometric equations, graphs of trigonometric functions, polar coordinates, and two-dimensional vectors.
 This is a challenging and technical course primarily intended for those majoring in Mathematics, Physical Science or Engineering.
 It is a preparatory class for the four-term Calculus series.
-[Q, SE]
+The Mathematics Division highly recommends that students who need BOTH College Algebra (MATH 111 or MATH 110) AND College Trigonometry (MATH103) complete College Algebra first.[Q, SE]